LineageOS/lineage_wiki/_includes/templates/device_build.md

 ### Extract proprietary blobs

+{% include note.html content="Your device should have the newest LineageOS installed, for the branch you wish to build, for the `extract-files.sh` script to function properly." %}

 Now ensure your {{ site.data.devices[page.device].name }} is connected to your computer via the USB cable, with ADB and root enabled, and that you are in the
 `~/android/system/device/{{site.data.devices[page.device].vendor_short}}/{{site.data.devices[page.device].codename}}` folder.
 Then run the `extract-files.sh` script: